jeremyButtler/find--Co-infections/README.md

   This could pose a problem for find co-infections, since find co-infections relies on accurate SNP calls in consensuses to identify co-infections and to hone in on a good set of reads for building the consensuses used in the consensus comparison steps.
+At the very least is means our accuracy results are optimistic.

 Find co-infections has only been tested on data sets that contain two references per test.
 This means that I am unsure how find